sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 Google doc is a great choice for kicking off async collaboration, proposing RFC, writing a one-pager problem definition, or documenting a decision.
 To make the context in Google docs more discoverable, we agreed to:

-- **Public Information** - Convert it to a handbook section/page linked from the main Cloud SaaS team handbook page once
+- **Public Information** - Convert it to a handbook section/page linked from the main IAM and Admin Experience team handbook page once
-- **Information internal to Sourcegraph** - Create Google Doc within the [Cloud SaaS Team Google drive](https://drive.google.com/drive/u/0/folders/0ACd8_Z-WGWroUk9PVA?ths=true) or if different location is more appropriate (for example RFCs) create a shortcut to this document within the Cloud SaaS Team Google drive.
+- **Information internal to Sourcegraph** - Create Google Doc within the [IAM and Admin Experience Team Google drive](https://drive.google.com/drive/u/0/folders/0ACd8_Z-WGWroUk9PVA?ths=true) or if different location is more appropriate (for example RFCs) create a shortcut to this document within the IAM and Admin Experience Team Google drive.
 If you decide to add a link to an internal Google doc directly in the handbook page, please ensure that sensitive information is not exposed in the link title.

 Please read [this](../../../../../company-info-and-process/values/index.md#open-and-transparent) for more context about the difference between public and internal information.

 ###### Loom

 We are using Loom to record short videos for bug reports, demos, and for multimodal communication.
-This way, we can provide more context to the rest of the Cloud SaaS team.
+This way, we can provide more context to the rest of the IAM and Admin Experience team.

 ##### Regular status updates

-All team members, including product manager, engineering manager, and product designer, have agreed to share regular status updates on the [#cloud-saas-internal](https://sourcegraph.slack.com/archives/C02EQBDB1LY) Slack channel.
+All team members, including product manager, engineering manager, and product designer, have agreed to share regular status updates on the [#iam-and-admin-exp](https://sourcegraph.slack.com/archives/C03D4H7UBEV) Slack channel.
 The recommended cadence is either daily or every second day, based on the needs and personal preferences.
 These updates should be focused on current sprint or quarterly goals, risk and blockers, requests for help, and any personal information you would like to share with your team.

 To keep the updates standardized, we are using the following template: